Shurelia/immer-connect/README.md

 const ConnectedComponent = withInjectedProps(MyComponent);
 ```

+`ConnectedComponent` is a React component that passes three new props to `MyComponent`: the current `value`, a function `addOne` that incremenets the current value by one, and a function `reset` that resets the value to zero.
+Any additional props passed to `ConnectedComponent` are passed through to `MyComponent`.

-Combining all of this into a one-liner, a connected component can be generated from MyComponent like so:
+Combining all of this into a one-liner, a connected component can be generated from `MyComponent` like so:

 ```js
 const ConnectedComponent = connect((ctx, setCtx) => ({